RohitSahasrabuddhe/HandwrittenDigitRecognizer/README.md

 # HandwrittenDigitRecognizer
 Web application to recognize the handwritten digits.

-This project use the MNIST Dataset to train the Neural Network.
+MNIST Dataset is used to train the Neural Network.

 Model is saved and reused to predict the handwritten digit drawn on canvas.